 - Identical pre-condition.
-The service provider offers two bundles 50 and 100 free domestic SMS messages with the identical pre-condition: valid after sending 25 SMS per month without a discount.
+The service provider offers two bundles

+50 and 100 free domestic SMS messages with the identical precondition: valid after sending 25 SMS per month without a discount.
 A user subscribes to the 50 free SMS bundle.
-He has already sent 25 SMS but wants to upgrade to 100 free domestic SMS messages this month.
-He signs up for a new SMS bundle and since he has already sent 25 SMS messages, 100 free domestic SMS will be available for him immediately after the volume discount plan change. - New quota is smaller.
+He has already sent 25 SMS without a discount plus 10 SMS out of 50 available and wants to upgrade to 100 free domestic SMS messages this month.
+He switches over to a new SMS bundle and since he has already sent 35 SMS messages, 140 (100+50-10) free domestic SMS are available for him immediately after the volume discount plan change. - New quota is smaller.
 A user uses up 9 GB and switches over to a new 7 GB product.
 He is not able to browse the Internet until the end of the month and starting from next month, he will only have a 7 GB Internet traffic quota available.
-The newly assigned volume discount plan will show the status Used in Full until it is reset.
+The newly assigned volume discount plan will show the status Used in Full until it is reset. - Change of pro-rated volume discount plans.
+A user is granted 60 minutes of free international calls.
+By November 15th he has made 20 minutes' worth of international calls, so wants to upgrade to a new quota of 100 minutes.
+Since the user is switching over to a new product in the middle of a billing period, his quota is prorated, bringing the available amount of free international calls to 60 minutes (100\15/30+60\15/30-20=50+30-20=60) till the end of the month.